ANTARES-PRJ/PhenotypeExtractorTesting/README.md

 ### Dataset Preparation
 This replication package already contains the resulting datasets.
 Thus, users who don't need to translate or merge datasets can skip this section.

-- **`save_and_prepare_database.py`**: Saves the dataset needed for further operations.
+- **`save_and_prepare_database.py`**: It saves the dataset needed for further operations.
 Then, it translates a specific dataset (translates 10 rows to English per cycle), and merges the two datasets into a single file.
 It also customizes the dataset by adding different names for patients, physicians, and hospitals.

 After running this program, you will have a dataset named `merged_dataset.csv` and one named `merged_dataset_with_parents.csv` containing also parent codes.
 The functionalities of `save_and_prepare_database.py` exploits the file `names.py` which contains the names of patients, physicians, and hospitals.

+### IPM Creation

+- **`generate_ipm.py`**: It generates the IPM, for a given depth and number of parameters.
+The IPM is saved in a file named `test.ctw`, in CTWedge format, and `hpo.acts` in the format compatible with CAgen.